adam-home/carme/README.md

 ## Usage

-Configuration is loaded from the `resources/config.edn` file.
+Configuration is loaded from the `config.edn` file in the working directory, unless overridden.

 You need a `keystore.jks` containing your server-side certificate in the directory from which you start the server.

-> lein run
+> lein run [path to config file]

 or

 > lein uberjar
 >
-> java -jar target/carme-*-standalone.jar
+> java -jar target/carme-*-standalone.jar [path to config file]

 ## License